Antonholmbergg/Masters-project/README.md

 So if this is a problem specify which GPU to use by running for exampe: "CUDA_VISIBLE_DEVICES=0 python classifier_train.py" to train a set of classifiers.

+The training was done on GPUs with 24GB VRAM so to run the code on GPUs with less memory one might have to change how the training data is loded.

 ## Ray tracing, Classification
 - If you have access to the dl1 deep learing server at Uppsala University run the code in the conda environment tf2.4
 - To generate the training data run raytracing_data.py specifying the locations for the saved data files